Figuring out what should be on your Europe packing list doesn’t need to cause a borderline breakdown.

 For day use, I use this anti-theft backpack or this one depending on how much camera gear I’m lugging around.
 Both are extremely comfortable to wear all day and I’ve even gone on hikes with them with zero issues.

-These are both great travel backpacks for Europe because they feature anti-theft technology with protective zipper and anti-slashing internal mesh.
+These are both great travel backpacks for Europe because they feature anti-theft technology with a protective zipper and anti-slashing internal mesh.

 Travel Backpack for Europe: Carry-On